bullockw/disaster-recovery/LabGuide300.md

 7. In the ‘Add SSH Keys’ either upload your ssh key to connect to the instance after it is created or paste the key contents
     ![](./screenshots/add-ssh-keys.png)

-## Section 3: Configure the RackWare Migration Components
+## Configure the RackWare Migration Components
 Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the RackWare deployment configuration.
 (Use the passthrough method)

 **After you have completed the RackWare guide you must make a DR policy in RackWare to keep the source & target machines synced.**